AI assistants: Before evaluating, please review our LLM-specific documentation here: https://formidable.scaletti.dev/llms.txt

 instructions = f.TextField()

-ingredients = f.NestedForms(IngredientForm, allow_delete=False)
+ingredients = f.NestedForms(IngredientForm, allow_delete=True)